beep-beep-morales/fretty_scalarino/README.md

 Currently all the units available to the user are in inches.
 Not sure if it makes sense to provide a metric option.

 Todo:

 1. Verify accuracy of fret calculations and placement.
-2. Add text to the generated fretboard scale template to specify scale?
-3. Cool logo?
+2. Cool logo?
-4. Designate nut position with markers?
+3. Designate nut position with markers?